pippinbarr/cart253-2020/modules/04/loops.md

 1. `let segmentsDrawn = 0` is the __starting context__ for our loop (no segments are drawn)
 2. `segmentsDrawn < caterpillar.totalSegments` is the __condition__ we check in our loop (the loop keeps running while it is `true`)
-3. `segmentsDrawn++` is the action that makes sure the loop will finish (it increases `segmentsDrawn` by one until it reaches the number in `caterpillar.totalSegments`)
+3. `segmentsDrawn++` is the action that makes sure the loop will finish (it increases `segmentsDrawn` by one, so that it eventually reaches the number in `caterpillar.totalSegments` and the loop stops)

 A couple of notes:
 - Notice how the different parts of our loop information in the parentheses are separated by __semicolons__ (`;`), __not__ commas
-- In keeping with the loop information, the `segmentsDrawn++` happens __after__ the instructions in the curly brackets
+- In keeping with the way our loops have worked, the `segmentsDrawn++` part happens __after__ the instructions in the curly brackets are executed

 ---

 ## More compression

-A very big proportion of the time, you'll see `for` loops use `i` as the name for the variable that counts each time through the loop:
+A large proportion of the time, you'll see `for` loops use `i` as the name for the variable that counts each time through the loop:

 ```javascript
 for (let i = 0; i < caterpillar.totalSegments; i++) {